 Pregnancy causes rapid changes to a woman’s body.
 In addition to the effects of a growing baby, pregnancy hormones are also creating physical challenges for muscles, ligaments and joints.

-Many of the physical discomforts that are associated with these changes throughout the different stages of pregnancy can be alleviated with the help of one of our physiotherapists.
+Many of the physical discomforts that are associated with these changes throughout the different stages of pregnancy can be alleviated with the help of a physiotherapist.

-Other common pregnancy-related conditions and advice that our physiotherapists can help you with include:
+Other common pregnancy-related conditions and advice that physiotherapists in our support network can help you with include:

 - back and neck pain